 Organic Juniper Berry Essential Oil

-- Certified Organic Juniper Berry Essential Oil is an excellent diuretic, purifier and cleanser.
+- 5 ml SIZE ON CLEARANCE.
+Certified Organic Juniper Berry Essential Oil is an excellent diuretic, purifier and cleanser.
 It has been used for centuries to fight infections and urinary conditions, disinfect the air, heal acne and treat colds.

 Farming Method Certified Organic Country of Origin Croatia Plant Part Berries Scientific Name Juniperus communis Application Method Bath, Diffusion, Inhalation, Topical